Paolo Imbalzano

 Change is possible, but not forced

-Change is not something I can promise, and it cannot be forced.
+Change cannot be forced, and I cannot promise it.
 But it is part of the hope and ambition of the work.
-Often, when there is enough honesty, safety, relationship, and persistence, something does begin to move.

 As things begin to settle and reorganise, new capacity can become available.
-This can create more room for reflection, choice, redecision, and change.
+This can create more room for reflection, choice, redecision, boundaries, self-trust, and relationship.

 For some people, survival has meant becoming very good at fitting in, keeping the peace, anticipating others, suppressing needs, or losing touch with what they feel and want.

-For others, survival may have taken the form of becoming reactive, angry, guarded, or mistrustful, in ways that can cover over the hurt, fear, or vulnerability underneath.
+For others, survival may have taken the form of becoming reactive, guarded, mistrustful, or angry, in ways that cover over hurt, fear, or vulnerability underneath.

-Part of the work may be to help something more real emerge: a clearer sense of self, more choice, clearer boundaries, and more freedom to speak, feel, relate, and live from the inside rather than only from adaptation.
+Part of therapy may be to help something more real emerge: a clearer sense of self, more choice, clearer boundaries, and more freedom to speak, feel, relate, and live from the inside.

 Therapy begins here